-Sponsored by the Office of Multicultural Affairs, Smooth Transitions encourages all incoming students to participate in this three day pre-orientation program, designed to support the introduction, matriculation and retention of underrepresented student populations in transitioning to the academic, cultural, and social environment at Capital University.
+Sponsored by the Diversity and Inclusion Office, Smooth Transitions encourages all incoming students to participate in this three day pre-orientation program, designed to support the introduction, matriculation and retention of underrepresented student populations in transitioning to the academic, cultural, and social environment at Capital University.
 Smooth Transitions begins three days before August new Student Orientation and extends throughout the academic year.
 Daily activities focus on utilizing campus resources, developing supportive networks, understanding academic expectations and encouraging involvement in campus activities and community service.
 The primary goal of Smooth Transitions is to assist students in building a strong relationship with Capital University.
-This year’s program will begin on Sunday, August 18 and conclude on Wednesday, August 21, 2013.

 Peer Mentors are upper-class students selected and trained to provide support to first-year students.
 Peer Mentors are available to assist with campus adjustment through one-on-one meetings, electronic communication (e.g., email, texting and Facebook), on-campus programming and planning and facilitating Smooth Transitions activities throughout the year.

 Amber BellPronouns: She/Her/HersMajor(s): Early Childhood EducationClass of: 2022Fun Fact: I can recite ¾ of the SpongeBob SquarePants Movie.

 Zoe BorjaPronouns: She/Her/HersMajor(s): NursingMinor(s): PsychologyClass of: 2023 Fun Fact: I am the youngest board member of the Philippine American Society if Central Ohio (PASCO).

 Ethan BrowningPronouns: He/Him/HisMajor(s): Political Science & BiologyClass of: 2023Fun Fact: I am an avid Chipotle addict.